Japan on brink of recession as economy contracts, virus heightens risk

 BOJ Governor Haruhiko Kuroda said the central bank would consider additional easing if the coronavirus outbreak significantly threatened Japan’s economy and price trends, the Sankei newspaper reported on Monday.

-In his interview with the daily, Kuroda said the outbreak was the “biggest uncertainty” for the domestic economy.
+Kuroda told the daily the outbreak was the “biggest uncertainty” for the economy.

 Worries about the spread of the coronavirus and its hit to the global economy kept Japanese manufacturers’ mood gloomy in February, a Reuters poll found.

-The outbreak has forced factories in China to shut down and led to a sharp drop in Chinese tourists.
+The epidemic has forced factories in China to shut down and led to a sharp drop in Chinese tourists.

 Still, many analysts doubt whether the government and the central bank have effective means to fight another recession given their dwindling policy ammunition.